Pedestrian Hit By Car Claims

 If you’ve been injured in a car accident where the driver drove away, you can still claim compensation as long as the claim is submitted within three years of the accident.
 The process will be different if you don’t have the driver’s details because they fled the scene, or if the driver involved in the incident doesn’t have insurance, but our solicitors are very experienced in pursuing these claims on a client’s behalf and will ensure you still get the maximum possible compensation.

 If you have been seriously injured, the MIB can offer treatment or rehabilitation as well as compensation.
-Our solicitors are well-versed in dealing with the MIB through their years of experience representing clients after accidents where drivers drove off or did not have appropriate insurance.
+Our solicitors are well-versed in dealing with the MIB through their years of experience representing clients after accidents where drivers drove off or didn’t have appropriate insurance.

 While the MIB needs as much information as possible about the incident to process your claim, you should not delay making a claim because you are collecting information.
 Instead, you should pursue your claim as soon as possible to ensure you receive the compensation to which you are entitled.

-How Much Compensation Could I Receive in a Pedestrian Hit by Car Claim?
+How Much Compensation Could I Receive in a Pedestrian Accident Claim?

-The compensation you will receive in a successful pedestrian hit by car claim will depend heavily on the circumstances of the accident and the injuries you sustained.
-There is a range of injuries that can result from a collision between a car and a pedestrian, from minor fractures to serious injuries to the head, neck and chest, and the seriousness of the injury - along with any recovery time - will usually be taken into account when deciding how much compensation you will receive.
+The compensation you will receive in a successful pedestrian hit-by-car claim will depend heavily on the circumstances of the accident and the injuries you sustained.
+There is a range of injuries that can result from a collision between a car and a pedestrian, from minor fractures to serious injuries to the head, neck and back, and the seriousness of the injury - along with any recovery time - will usually be taken into account when deciding how much compensation you will receive.

 Minor to moderate brain damage£12,210 - £174,620